CraneSoftwrights/Crane-txt2xml/llm-scenario/README.md

 # Scenario: LLM egress and ingress of structured content as compressed text

-This directory is a post-mortem of a completed experiment, later extended with a second round of testing in a follow-up conversation.
+This directory is a post-mortem of a completed experiment, later extended with a second round of testing in a follow-up conversation, engaging with an LLM equipped with a real execution environment in its own sandbox that executes code supplied by the user.
-Together they tell the story of a user who needs a high volume of structured results from an LLM, and who is concerned about the token cost of getting that structure into and out of XML.
-The scenario shows both directions: how the Crane-txt2xml environment lets a user ask the LLM for a *compressed* text notation instead of XML on egress — at a fraction of the token cost — and, separately, how an LLM equipped with a real execution environment can run the *ingress* side of the same toolchain itself, parsing compressed text back into XML with the user's own iXML grammar and Coffeepot, rather than only ever producing or consuming XML directly.
+Together they tell the story of a user who needs a high volume of structured results in and out of an LLM, and who is concerned about the token cost of getting that structure into and out of XML.
+The scenario shows both directions: how the Crane-txt2xml environment lets a user ask an LLM to run schema validation and the user's own Extensible Stylesheet Language Transformations (XSLT) and Saxon for a *compressed* text notation instead of XML on egress and, separately, how an LLM can run the *ingress* side of the same toolchain itself, parsing compressed text into XML with the user's own Invisible XML (iXML) grammar and Coffeepot, rather than only ever producing or consuming XML directly.
+Both at a fraction of the token cost.

 ![Experimental flow](llm-flow.png)